 In ALL cases, the best thing to do is make a comprehensive list of all assets and consult a solicitor for further advice on your unique situation.

 And remember these five simple guidelines when it comes to the declaring and distribution of assets during divorce:

 - Be sure to disclose ALL assets, both individual and jointly owned.

 - Don’t ever attempt to hide, sell, offload or alter your assets to avoid them being included in the shared pot.

 - Not all assets will be eligible for division – while others that you’d prefer to be individual may need to be divided.

 - There are many factors to consider when dividing up assets fairly, including the balance of contributions (both financial and practical) to the relationship, mortgage and rent, household upkeep and childcare, and the needs of all those involved.

 - Consult the professional advice of a solicitor before you make any financial agreements, and especially if you suspect your spouse of trying to hide assets.

 For more advice on divorce, separation, and financial issues, our friendly family lawyers are here to help take the weight off your shoulders and find a resolution that suits your circumstances.
-Contact us to book a free 45-minute consultation (for family law issues) and decide on your next steps.assets, dividing assets, divorce, separation
+Contact us to book a free 45-minute consultation (for family law issues) and decide on your next steps.Tags: assets, dividing assets, divorce, separation